-‘The Hospital’ by Patrick Kavanagh is a fourteen line sonnet that is divided into one set of eight lines and another set of six.
-The line follow the pattern traditionally associated with Petrarchan or Italian sonnets.
+‘The Hospital’ by Patrick Kavanagh is a fourteen-line sonnet that is divided into one set of eight lines and another set of six.
+The lines follow the pattern traditionally associated with Petrarchan or Italian sonnets.
 They are separated into one octet, or set of eight lines, and another sestet, or set of six.
 The octet can be further separated into two quatrains, or sets of four lines.

 Another poetic technique that is present within the text is anaphora.
 This is a kind of repetition in which a phrase or word is repeated at the beginning of multiple lines.
-In the case of ‘The Hospital’ Kavanagh starts four of the fourteen lines with “The” and in both instances they lines come in pairs.
-You can read the full poem here.
+In the case of ‘The Hospital’ Kavanagh starts four of the fourteen lines with “The” and in both instances, the lines come in pairs.

 Summary of The Hospital

 The poem begins with the speaker stating that he fell in love with a hospital.
 This place does not appear to be very loveable at first.
 It is made of concrete and just as dreary as all hospitals usually appear.
 This changes though as the poem progresses and the speaker adds details.

 He brings a few spots within the building to the reader’s attention.
 But most importantly he makes an argument for loving and respecting the mundane, or the everyday.
 The poem concludes with the speaker telling the reader and his listeners that they must take note of all the love in the world, in order to absorb it in the transitory world we live in.